antoneekstrom/gamesense-typing-speed/README.md

 Shows typing speed on the little OLED on your SteelSeries Apex 7 keyboard.

 ## Build for production
 Build the program by running `cargo build --bins --release`.
 Afterwards you can find the binaries in `target/release`.
-You will need Rust or Cargo to be installed.
+You will need Rust and Cargo or something to be installed.

 ## To-Do
 - Show more information on the display.
 Ideas: